-- 2.15 All staff, students, members, volunteers and visitors should feel able to raise concerns about poor or unsafe practice, and know that these concerns will be taken seriously by SSOs and the Executive Board and will be dealt with sensitively and appropriately.
-It is not necessary for safeguarding concerns to be in writing (other than the Safeguarding Incident Report Form) in order for them to be acted upon. - 2.16 Faculty of Education students, Step into Dance teachers, RADiate staff or any other member of RAD staff working in a partner school or other organisation must ensure that they are aware of the designated person for safeguarding in that organisation and familiarise themselves with the school or organisation's own Safeguarding or Child Protection Policy as soon as they commence work there. - 2.17 Where the concern about the behaviour of a colleague, student, member, volunteer or visitor occurs in a partner organisation the report should be made to the designated person in that organisation and also to the DSO / SSO at the RAD.
-Where appropriate, the RAD SSO will liaise with the partner organisation to ensure that appropriate action is taken and followed up. - 2.18 If a member of staff is concerned about their own line manager, they should report the matter to a member of the Executive Board or Head of HR who will liaise with the relevant SSO to make a decision on the course of action to be followed as set out above.
+- 2.15 Faculty of Education students, Step into Dance teachers, RADiate staff or any other member of RAD staff working in a partner school or other organisation must ensure that they are aware of the designated person for safeguarding in that organisation and familiarise themselves with the school or organisation's own Safeguarding or Child Protection Policy as soon as they commence work there. - 2.16 Where the concern about the behaviour of a colleague, student, member, volunteer or visitor occurs in a partner organisation the report should be made to the designated person in that organisation and also to the Safeguarding Manager / SSO at the RAD.
+Where appropriate, the RAD Safeguarding Manager / SSO will liaise with the partner organisation to ensure that appropriate action is taken and followed up. - 2.17 If a member of staff is concerned about their own line manager, they should report the matter to a member of the Executive Board or Head of HR who will liaise with the relevant SSO to make a decision on the course of action to be followed as set out above.
 If a member of staff has a concern about the conduct of an SSO or any member of the Executive Board (including the Chief Executive), they should report it to the Head of HR who will escalate the concern to the Chief Executive or Chair of the Board of Trustees as applicable.
-The Chair of the Board of Trustees is nominated to liaise with the Local Authority in the event of an allegation of abuse being made about the Chief Executive. - 2.19 If a member of staff is concerned that appropriate action is not being taken about the conduct of a member of staff, student, member, volunteer or visitor they are able to raise their concerns as set out in the RAD Whistleblowing Policy and Procedures (available on SelectHR).
-The Whistleblowing Policy also refers to a "List of prescribed persons and bodies" which includes the NSPCC's contact details for concerns about children. - 2.20 Where it is known that a member of RAD staff, an RAD student, visitor, volunteer or RAD member is under investigation by a third party or an appropriate authority, for actions that may have occurred either as a result of their work with the RAD or in their private life and which might give cause for concern about their suitability to work with children and adults at risk, this must be reported to an SSO, the relevant Head of Department and the Head of HR.
+The Chair of the Board of Trustees is nominated to liaise with the Local Authority in the event of an allegation of abuse being made about the Chief Executive. - 2.18 If a member of staff is concerned that appropriate action is not being taken about the conduct of a member of staff, student, member, volunteer or visitor they are able to raise their concerns as set out in the RAD Whistleblowing Policy and Procedures (available on SelectHR). - 2.19 Where it is known that a member of RAD staff, an RAD student, visitor, volunteer or RAD member is under investigation by a third party or an appropriate authority, for actions that may have occurred either as a result of their work with the RAD or in their private life and which might give cause for concern about their suitability to work with children and adults at risk, this must be reported to the Head of HR.